 Director and writer Ryan Coogler wants his imagined Africa to be recognized as the equivalent of, even superior to, the West.
 He accomplishes his goal in part by celebrating tribal Africa and, paradoxically, pan-Africanism.
 At the same time that the highly developed, wealthy, sophisticated ancient West African empires of Ghana, Mali and Songhai (collectively the 8th through the 16th century), it highlights the dress and attributes of specific tribes, from Tuareg jewelry (Algeria/Mali/Niger) to Kente cloth (Ghana) to the lip plates of the Mursi (Ethiopia).
 Costume and production designers Ruth Carter and Hannah Bleacher, respectively, who deserve credit for a good deal of the film’s visual appeal, take designs often derided as “primitive” and make them glorious and relevant.

-much of it standard super-hero fare.
+Then there’s the plot, much of it standard super-hero fare.
 Yes, women warriors are involved — and they are fascinating and gorgeous and shatter stereotypes.
 An emblematic James Bond-like scene unfolds in a South Korean casino, where Danai Gurira, who plays the head of T’Challa’s all-woman royal guard, throws off a wig she’s wearing to disguise herself, calling it “a disgrace”; her natural state is majestically bald.
 But the fight scenes are what one can expect from CGI these days, and a key one, that takes place on the underground tracks of a sleek Wakanda super-high-speed inter-city train system (better than any in the West), is too obscurely filmed to figure out who is winning; unfortunately that’s become standard movie fare.

 More interesting is the story line that dispenses with the bad white guy early on, leaving one peripheral white CIA agent to channel his Han Solo.
 The film instead uses only black characters to present the varieties of moral choice.
 As king of Wakanda, T’Challa is faced with the dilemma of whether or not to help the millions of black people who are downtrodden and abused by the dominant white society, and if so, how.
 Does Wakanda remain isolated and protected and enjoy the benefits of isolation and wealth?
 Does it join the world by bringing in refugees?
 Does it take its riches to other places — in this case, Oakland, California (Coogler’s home town and the setting for his “Fruitvale Station” , the true story of a young black man inexplicably killed by the police).
 Or does it employ its technology to achieve world dominance and thereby help blacks around the world?
 The characters opposed to T’Challa, powerfully portrayed by Michael B. Jordan as his Oakland relative and Daniel Kaluuya (“Get Out”), articulate militaristic options.